jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 ### Bucket size

-Now, it's time to define how much points should be analyzed per time to downsample the data.
-As the first and last point should remain untouched, the remaining points in the middle should be reduced based on a ratio between the total amount of data and the threshold.
+Now, it's time to define how many points should be analyzed per time to downsample the data.
+As the first and last points should remain untouched, the algorithm should reduce the remaining points in the middle based on a ratio between the total amount of data and the threshold.

 ```ruby
   def bucket_size